Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 Functions are created in a **Behavior Pack**, nested within the **functions** folder.
 A function pack creates a system using solely function files.

+Functions are useful in many ways to reduce the time spent going from command block to command block debugging a system.
+They also help with packaging systems for use in multiple worlds and provide many functions that can change how everything works.

 ## Function Pack Folder Structure

 <FolderView